Iodoemenem/devops-fully-automated-infra/README.md

 # devops-fully-automated-infra
 Fully automated and secured Terraform infra pipeline

-Testing to see if this will auto configure....
+Testing to see if webhook will automatically trigger jenkins....

 ## CICD Infra setup
 1) ###### GitHub setup